Moderate or quit drinking from home for Hawaii residents

 You've got questions?
 We have answers

-“Lisa, my co-founder and I, founded Workit after meeting in the recovery community.
-We were tired of seeing friends fall through the cracks of traditional systems of care.
+“I co-founded Workit after my own experiences in the recovery community.
+I was tired of seeing friends fall through the cracks of traditional systems of care.
 Workit Health brings expert support for alcohol directly to Hawaiians' phones.”

 Frequently asked questions

 Alcohol use disorder has historically been really hard to treat.
 In the past, the only option was 12 step programs, which can be effective but don’t work for everybody.
 Today, naltrexone is a medication that we can use that helps with the cravings for alcohol.
 It’s easy to take, and there are few side effects.
 It’s quite effective in helping people to avoid picking up that first drink.

 Workit Physician, Board Member of Office of Alcoholism and Substance Use Services

 What can I expect from the Workit program?

 Through Workit, you’ll meet with an affiliated clinician and develop a therapeutic relationship with them.
 You’ll have the support of a counselor.
 You’re not going to feel alone out there.
 We have groups you join and courses that you can do that are fun and not like being in school.
 It’s supportive.
 It’s a little something you carry in your pocket.

 Workit Physician Assistant, VP of Medical Practice, Adjunct Professor at Seton Hall University PA Program